basharatphd/basharatphd.github.io/_pages/links.md

 Here are some links/bookmarks to resources I have used or use routinely for my research.

 ## Useful Python Links
+- [Python Migration](http://bci2000.org/downloads/BCPy2000/Migration.html): list of tips and resources for migrating from Matlab to Python-based systems using NumPy and SciPy.
 - [Anaconda Python](https://www.continuum.io/what-is-anaconda): environment for Python and R that includes several pre-installed libraries and tools (e.g. Spyder and Jupyter).
-- [Python Migration](http://bci2000.org/downloads/BCPy2000/Migration.html): list of tips and resources for migrating from Matlab to Python-based systems using NumPy and SciPy.
+- [MPCPy](https://github.com/lbl-srg/MPCPy) python-based open-source platform for model predictive control in buildings.